Deploy W&B with Kubernetes Operator

 * Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

-* W\&B recommends creating a Git repository with the code that will be used, but you can keep your files locally.
+* W\&B recommends creating a Git repository for your code, but you can keep your files locally.

 * Create a project in [Google Cloud Console](https://console.cloud.google.com/).

-* Authenticate with Google Cloud (make sure to [install gcloud](https://cloud.google.com/sdk/docs/install) before) using `gcloud auth application-default login`.
+* Authenticate with Google Cloud (make sure to [install gcloud](https://cloud.google.com/sdk/docs/install) first) using `gcloud auth application-default login`.

 2. Create the `terraform.tfvars` file.

-The `tvfars` file content can be customized according to the installation type, but the minimum recommended will look like the example below.
+Customize the `tvfars` file content according to the installation type.
+The minimum recommended content looks like the following example.

 ```bash theme={null}